Moving Large Household Items

 Moving Your Vehicle

-At Westmount Moving & Warehousing, we are highly experienced in moving various types of vehicles.
-When you choose us to facilitate your automotive moving needs, we discuss the various options available and educate you on all documentation requirements for your move.
-Depending on your needs, a moving consultant will advise whether or not your vehicle can be transported in one of our moving vehicles, or if a third party service is necessary.
+At Westmount Moving we are highly experienced in moving various types of vehicles from small classic cars to large industrial vehicles – we transport it all!
+When you choose us to facilitate your automotive moving needs, we discuss the various options available and educate you on all documentation required for your move.
+Depending on your unique needs, a moving consultant will advise whether or not your vehicle can be transported in one of our moving vehicles, or if a third party service is necessary.
 If we are unable to facilitate the move with our own equipment, we will make all necessary arrangements for third party transportation of your vehicle.

 Preparing a Vehicle for Transport

 - Gas tank should be at least half full